 If you are buying an existing health related business, see buying or transferring a health-related business.

 Registration runs from 1 January to 31 December each year.
 There is an annual registration fee to pay, and you will be sent reminders each year to renew your registration.

 If your business offers hairdressing and/or temporary make-up only then your registration is a 'one-off' registration' and does not need to be renewed each year.
 A one-off registration is not transferable.

 When registering a new food business, we recommend that you submit your plans and requirements to us, along with the details of the type of business you wish to operate.

 The plans submitted should include:

-- a layout of the proposed business - see an example of plans and elevations
+- a layout of the proposed business - you can use our Example of plans and elevations for food businesses (DOC)

 - dimensions and details of fixtures and fittings, including location and elevation